Client recipes

 What works, what doesn't

-- Gemini CLI — full 60+ MCP tools, persistent
+- Gemini CLI — all 180 MCP tools, persistent

 /mcplist, per-project configs.
 Recommended. - Gemini Code Assist (IDE) — supports MCP via the same